 If you have recently considered developing a mobile application, you have likely heard of React Native.
 Developers either love it or hate it.
 But here is a short guide for those are looking to make a business decision whether to use React Native or not bother.

-Now, here is the long story...
+Now, here is a long story...

 A year ago I talked about the pros and cons of cross-platform VS fully native mobile development in general.
 Since then React Native proved itself to be the best cross-platform iOS/Android solution available.